JustAnyones/Plugin-creator-website/docs/docs/guides/templates.md

 }
 ```

-This code wouldn't be an issue if you have just a few busses, but here 9 different bus types are needed, so templates were introduced.
+This code wouldn't be an issue if you have just a few buses, but here 9 different bus types are needed, so templates were introduced.

 Let's define the template:
 ```json